jabirali/fish-virtuoso/README.md

 will not have been cleaned up properly.
 If this happens, just remove the relevant file, e.g. `~/.cache/nvim/nvr$1@2` for `tmux` session 1 window 2.
 If you're unsure what file to remove, just run `echo $NVIM_LISTEN_ADDRESS`.

-## Maintenance
-I have decided to not maintain this plugin anymore.
-For my own uses, I've found that I sometimes *want* multiple `nvim` instances per `tmux` window, e.g. to separate the sessions where I take MarkDown notes and write code.
-Thus, autocorrecting `nvim` to `nvr` can easily get in the way of my work.
-For simply choosing the best alternative among several Vim implementations, I've written a new plugin [fish-prefer](https://github.com/jabirali/fish-prefer), which is more general.
-If you still prefer `virtuoso`, and would be interested in maintaining it, feel free to contact me.

 ## Acknowledgements